JensDijkstra/Project-NAO/Design Report/DesignReport.md

   - Blue is able to recognize and remember the faces of it's users
   - The NAO understands Tai Chi related sentences in multiple ways.
 This way foreign users who's first language is not English can use the NAO without problems.

 State machine and activity diagrams have been made to show the functions the robot possesses.
-These can be found in chapter 5.4.
+These can be found in *appendix C*.

 Results of all the requirements are as follows:
   * Total requirements:   11